History of the National Health Service: 21st century

+2020s

+The Guardian reported that data for 2020 suggests a change in NHS funding patterns.
+The BMA said this was largely due to raised spending during the pandemic and the effect of Covid on the whole economy, since the GDP of the UK dropped more than that of all other G7 nations.
+The BMA also said in December 2022 that the NHS experienced "historical underfunding and under-resourcing" during the ten years before COVID.

+In March 2025, Prime Minister Keir Starmer announced that the body that oversees National Health Service operations in England (NHS England) would be abolished in order to release bureaucratic pressures on the NHS and free up funding for more effective use within the service.

+Workforce

+Early composition

 The National Health Service was a major employer from its foundation.
 After nationalising Britain's voluntary and municipal hospitals, the new NHS took responsibility for 360,000 staff in England and Wales and a further 45,000 in Scotland.
 These included 9,000 full-time doctors (with thousands more consultants working in multiple part-time roles), 149,000 nurses and midwives (23,000 of whom were part-time), 128,000 ancillary staff (catering, laundry, cleaning and maintenance), 25,000 administrative and clerical staff, and 19,000 professional and technical staff, of whom the 2,800 physiotherapists, 1,600 laboratory technicians and 2,000 radiographers were the largest groups.
 This workforce would continue to grow throughout the 20th and 21st Centuries, overtaking the National Coal Board to become Britain's largest employer in 1961.
 By the end of the 1970s, the NHS had passed 1,000,000 staff and in 2015 was the world's fifth largest work organisation with 1.7m.
 Nurses are the largest single group of professionally qualified staff in the NHS, with 306,000 employed in English hospitals and community health services as at December 2020.

-The workforce

 The NHS has long had one of Britain's most varied workforces, with employees from a diverse range of backgrounds in terms of class, occupation, gender, race and nationality.
 In the early NHS doctors were overwhelmingly men from middle and upper class backgrounds, and were often privately educated.
 Nurses in general hospitals were usually women and generally from a mixture of middle and working class origins.
 Men constituted a significant minority of nurses but were largely concentrated in mental hospitals, where their role historically had been more associated with manual labour, particularly the physical control of the patients.
 Professional organisations like the Royal College of Nursing tended to promote the idea that nurses were middle-class professionals, whilst trade unions encouraged nurses to see themselves as workers.
 Like nursing, ancillary tasks were also heavily gendered with portering and maintenance largely done by men, and laundry and cleaning largely women.